petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 1. There is a single source of truth for all input materials and process definitions.
+   Practically this means a shared version control repository or repo.
+   Different team members can easily sync with this main repo.
 2. These processes can be run on different computers, i.e., they are not dependent on some "hidden state" of one developer's machine.
 3. Whatever is delivered to the outside world is always